c-gerke/k8s-debug-pods/README.md

 - Leaves 20% buffer for other pods in the namespace
 - Caps at 1Gi maximum regardless of quota
 - Supports manual resource overrides
+- Safe by default: Won't recreate existing pods (use --force to recreate)

 See [bin/README.md](bin/README.md) for detailed usage and examples.